a5482pick/Java-Matrices/README.md

 A 2 x 2 matrix example is provided.
 It's written in a way that allows for experimenting with as many different techniques as possible, but also in a way that should make adding classes and methods relatively easy.

+One of the techniques demonstrates the creation and use of a generic double array.
+This demanded the implementation of reflection.

 The following two linux terminal commands...